-

 Piotr Majchrzak

 Head of Supply Chain Management, Galfa GmbH & Co.
-KG
+KGThe concept phase: The key to future planning success

 In close collaboration with Galfa’s team, DUALIS developed the basic concept for the planning and scheduling tool.
 “Investing time in the concept phase is crucial.
 We were wise to invest more effort here, as it pays off in the long run,” explains Piotr Majchrzak.
 “Efficient planning also requires clearly defined interfaces,” he adds.